 Our staff’s favourite getaway—this secret canyon opens up to a beautiful valley prime for snowmobiling, hiking, climbing, and backcountry skiing.

 If you would prefer to stay closer to camp, we have a variety of activities for all abilities.
-You can check out a pair of cross-country skis or a fat-tire bike and take a spin around our groomed 10-kilometre (6-mile) loop or you can enjoy a cup of tea, an Antarctic book, or fun game in our camp library.
+You can check out a pair of cross-country skis or a fat-tyre bike and take a spin around our groomed 10-kilometres (6-miles) loop or you can enjoy a cup of tea, an Antarctic book, or fun game in our camp library.

 In the evenings, we regularly offer lectures and films tailored to your experience.
 Before you depart for the colony, we will review the Emperor Penguin Colony Visitor Guidelines.

-As soon as weather conditions permit, we will fly to the colony.
+Emperor Penguins of Antarctica: Days 3-6 As soon as weather conditions permit, we will fly to the colony.
 The flight takes about 4 hours, travelling north-eastwards over the Ronne Ice Shelf and Berkner Island, where we may stop to refuel if necessary.
 Gould Bay was discovered by the Ronne Antarctic Research Expedition (RARE) (1947-1948), which researched the area surrounding the head of the Weddell Sea.
-It was named for Laurence M. Gould, geologist, geographer, and second in command of the Byrd Antarctic Expedition (1928-1930).
+It was named for Laurence M Gould, geologist, geographer, and second in command of the Byrd Antarctic Expedition (1928-1930).

 instructions given by our experienced staff.